 Lamar Giles: I’ve written since I was a kid, just for fun.
 Then around my senior year of college I got serious about wanting to see my work in print.
 I started to learn about the publishing business, sold my first short story when I was 21, and haven’t looked back.
 Now I have the privilege of writing fun stories for young readers and it’s the best gig ever.

-YEM: Tell us about “Fresh Ink.”
+YEM: So, tell us about “Fresh Ink.”

 YEM: How did you get the idea for this anthology series?